vbextreme/ccdoc/README.md

 this project was born because doxygen has never impressed me, I have always found it difficult for create html doc, man, readme and wiki.</br>
 ccdoc only works with C, if you don't use C then you either change language or change software.</br>
 </br>
-ccdoc is wip, realy not use in production</br>
+ccdoc is wip, really not use in production</br>
 </br>
 Released under GPL v3</br>